ooni/spec/data-formats/df-000-base.md

 - `options` (`[]string`; optional; deprecated): list of options passed on the command line when running this specific experiment.
 Modern implementations, e.g. Measurement Kit, typically emit an empty list here.
-All clients using `v0.3.0` of the data format SHOULD NOT emit this field at all.
+All clients using `v0.3.0` or greater of the data format SHOULD NOT emit this field at all.

 - `probe_asn` (`string`): AS Number of the probe (prefixed by AS, e.g., `"AS1234"`), or `"AS0"` if the user does not want to share their ASN.